Christian Borle: 2019–present: Little Shop of Horrors and Some Like It Hot

 In July 2019, it was announced that Borle would star as Orin Scrivello in the Off-Broadway revival of Little Shop of Horrors, which began previews at the Westside Theatre on September 17, 2019, with an official opening of October 17.
 Borle won a Lucille Lortel Award and has been nominated for an Outer Critics Circle Award for his performance.

-In August 2021 it was announced that Borle would star in the 2022 Encores! season.
+In August 2021, it was announced that Borle would star in the 2022 Encores! season.
 Borle was cast as the Baker in Into the Woods, running from May 4–15, 2022.
 This would have been his third show in the 2022 Encores! season.
 Borle was ultimately replaced by Neil Patrick Harris.

-In March 2022 it was announced that Borle was cast in a workshop for the new musical Some Like It Hot (musical), an adaptation of the 1950s film, as Joe/Josephine.
-He originated this role on Broadway and is currently performing the show at the Shubert Theatre (Broadway).
+In March 2022, it was announced that Borle was cast in a workshop for the new musical Some Like It Hot, an adaptation of the 1959 film of the same name, as Joe/Josephine.
+He originated this role on Broadway through the show's end on December 30, 2023, at the Shubert Theatre.
+He won a Grammy in 2024 for the original cast recording of Some Like It Hot in the Best Musical Theater Album category.

+Borle also voices the character Vox in the 2024 adult animated series Hazbin Hotel.

+In the fall of 2024, he starred as Jim Bakker in the Broadway transfer of Tammy Faye.
+He took over the role from his Falsettos co-star Andrew Rannells who originated the role in London and dropped out of the Broadway production before it opened.